RTXteam/RTX/notes/arax-maintenance-sop.md

 Running the unit tests involves these steps:
 ```
 cd ARAX_DEV_DIR/issue-XXX/RTX
-../../../venv/bin/pytest --cache-clear -v
+../../../venv/bin/pytest -v
 ```
 The procedure will take about 15 minutes to complete.
 All standard unit tests should pass, or your locally installed ARAX is not in a "known good" state (and you should work on troubleshooting the broken unit test before proceeding).
-Note, you should not run this test suite using `pytest --cache-clear -v`from within the `RTX/code` directory, as pytest will get confused and try to run the test files in `UI/OpenAPI/python-flask-server/openapi_server/test`.
+Note, you should not run this test suite using `pytest -v`from within the `RTX/code` directory, as pytest will get confused and try to run the test files in `UI/OpenAPI/python-flask-server/openapi_server/test`.

 #### Running the example queries in the ARAX flask server locally